ividal/TransferLearning/README.md

     * create a virtual environment
     * or are running a docker container with docker ([images available here](https://hub.docker.com/r/tensorflow/tensorflow/))
 2. Install the dependencies with the `requirements.txt` in this repo.
+3. Notice for this workshop we will not need a GPU (all images are small and all trainings light).

 Python 3.5+ should work (tested with 3.5 & 3.6).
 Instructions to create a Python3 based environment are given below.